 Preheat the oven to 400 degrees F (204 degrees C).

-In a small 1.5 quart (1.5 L) casserole dish, arrange the zucchini slices in several overlapping rows, sprinkly very lightly with half of shredded cheese between rows.
-You’ll use about 3/4 cup cheese total.
+In a small 1.5 quart (1.5 L) casserole dish, arrange the zucchini slices in several overlapping rows, sprinkle lightly with shredded cheese.
+Add another row and more shredded cheese.
+Continue alternating zucchini and cheese until you fill the entire baking dish.
+You’ll use about 3/4 cup (half of the total) cheese altogether.
 Season lightly with black pepper.
-(They already have salt at this point.)

 Sprinkle the remaining 3/4 cup shredded cheese blend on top.
 Top with Italian seasoning.

 Bake for about 20-25 minutes, until the cheese on top is dark golden brown and the zucchini is soft.

 Share your recipe picture by tagging @wholesomeyum and hashtag it #wholesomeyum on Instagram, or in our Facebook support group, too – I’d love to see it!

 Nutrition facts are provided as a courtesy.
 Have questions about calculations or why you got a different result?
 Please see our nutrition policy.